 If you want to know details about each of the grades, check out my article on cherry shrimp grading.

-Feeding red cherry shrimps isn’t hard either.
-They mostly live on algae and biofilm which naturally develop in the tank.
-I also feed them a good commercial shrimp food 2-3 times a week.
-Here you can check out my detailed cherry shrimp feeding guide.
+Feeding red cherry shrimp is straightforward.
+They mainly feed on algae and biofilm in the tank.
+Additionally, you can feed them commercial shrimp food 2-3 times a week.
+For more details, see the cherry shrimp feeding guide here.

 Need To Talk With A Vet Right Now?